oligriffiths/broccolijs-tutorial/README.md

 able to build the project and see the output.
 Remember to run `yarn` when checking out new branches.
 All the documentation is in the `docs` folder, split into sections.

-A presentation is available here: [Presentation](Broccoli-Presentation.pdf)
+An overview presentation of Broccoli is available here: [Presentation](Broccoli-Presentation.pdf)

 Steps:
 * [00-intro](#intro)